FloppaDev/webcat/README.md

 ./sh/start.sh
 ```

-Level editing happens in Blender, data is them exported using `./sh/export_scene.sh`.
+Level editing happens in Blender, data is then exported using `./sh/export_scene.sh`.

 ### Sources